 When you make the excellent choice to book a private charter with us we will send you an official quote with all the relevant information.
-We can then put the yacht on hold for 5 days.
+We can then put the yacht on hold for a few days.
 Once the deposit is received the yacht will be booked.

 The remaining funds will be due one month prior to your trip.

 In the case of a cancellation we are unable to refund any deposits that have been paid.
 We recommend our clients purchase travel insurance.
 Depending on the circumstances of your cancellation you may be able to claim part or all of the purchase price back from your travel insurance provider.

 This price includes one of our amazing Greek skippers as well as port fees, taxes, linen, and cleaning at the end of the trip.
 We even include fuel, so there are no out of the pocket expenses.
 The only items not included are food and drinks (unless you purchase a food/drink package) and the tip for your crew (optional).